Matthewn7/CF-Firewall/README.md

 Add the latest CloudFlare IPv4 ranges to your firewall.

 This program <b>does not</b> add the drop rules!!
 You will need to drop traffic to port 80 and 443 yourself, for example:<br>
-`iptables -A INPUT -p tcp -m multiport --dports 80,443 -j DROP -m comment --comment "DROP HTTP/S"`
+IPv4 `iptables -A INPUT -p tcp -m multiport --dports 80,443 -j DROP -m comment --comment "DROP HTTP/S"` IPv6 `ip6tables -A INPUT -p tcp -m multiport --dports 80,443 -j DROP -m comment --comment "DROP HTTP/S"`

 ### Dependancies